AutomediUK/policies/equality_diversity_and_inclusion.md

 5.3.  **Disability**
 It is not permissible to treat a disabled person less favourably than a non-disabled person.
 Reasonable adjustments must be made to give the disabled person as much access to any services and ability to be employed, trained, or promoted as a non-disabled person.

-Axelisys limited seek to ensure websites, desktop, mobile and web applications designed for clients conforms to accessibility standards including W3C WAI WCAG 2.0 Level AA when appropriate or in the client’s best interests.
+The Company seek to ensure websites, desktop, mobile and web applications designed for clients conforms to accessibility standards including W3C WAI WCAG 2.0 Level AA when appropriate or in the client’s best interests.
 All websites and web applications designed for accessibility will be analysed in-house, or by a third party to ensure compliance with the standard.

 All new projects should be built and tested for compliance with the WCAG 2.0 AA standards and are required to be: